"Every student is made in a wonderful and unique way and our job is to prepare them to fulfill their individual calling to the glory of God."

 - Career, Personality, Interest, and Spiritual Gift Assessments

 - Campus Visits to Local and Regional Colleges

 - College Representative Visits

 - College File Preparation—Common Application, essays, scholarships, college admission requirements, recommendations

 - On our College Bus Tour we will visit campuses and expose students to a wide variety of colleges — large and small, public and independent, professional and liberal arts, urban and rural, Christian and secular.

 Scholarship and Grant Information

-Here is the Scholarship and Grant Information from the Administration of South Carolina Higher Education.
+Here is the Scholarship and Grant Information from the South Carolina Commission on Higher Education.